 Grant round dates

-The 2018 FCIs annual grant rounds opened on 5 February 2018.
-These rounds are now closed.
-2019 grant rounds will be promoted in late 2018/early 2019 on this website.
+The 2019 FCIs annual grant rounds open in the first week of February 2019.
 Information specific to each foundation, council or institute can be found on their respective web pages.
-Applications are made via the Australian Government’s website: Grantconnect.
+Applications are made via the Australian Government's website: Grantconnect.

 Profiles of successful projects are provided on individual Foundation, Council or Institute pages under "Meet our Grantees".